zakariaelgazi/homework/README.md

 ## Overview

 This dbt project transforms raw event data from RTS (Radio Télévision Suisse) to create a robust and scalable data model for analysis and reporting.
 The project leverages Snowflake for data storage and Looker Studio for visualization.
+This project transforms raw event data from RTS (Radio Télévision Suisse) into aggregated datamarts tailored to business needs.
+The focus is on creating user-friendly tables that are easy to interpret and directly usable for reporting, ensuring quick access to insights on the front end.
+This approach minimizes the need for complex data reconstruction, making it simpler for future collaborators to understand and extend the project.

+Key decisions include:

+* Prioritizing aggregated datamarts for fast and efficient reporting.
+* Designing tables that are intuitive and aligned with business requirements.

 ## Project Structure